 To consult with an experienced bankruptcy lawyer serving Orlando, call 855-686-6752

-A debtor may desire to file a bankruptcy chapter 13 when he wishes to retain his home but needs a period of time to pay any arrearages on his home mortgage, has assets he wishes to keep and not be the subject of a Chapter 7 liquidation, or owes income taxes but needs a period of time to pay.
+A debtor may desire to file a bankruptcy Chapter 13 when they wish to retain their home but need a period of time to pay any arrearages on the mortgage.
+This option may also work for someone who has assets they wish to keep and not be the subject of a Chapter 7 liquidation or owes income taxes but needs a period of time to pay.

 Orlando Bankruptcy Lawyer Near Me 855-686-6752

 Chapter 7 Bankruptcy